The 2021 Best Sustainable Kitchen Products

 Alternatives for Plastic Produce Bags

-Why fish for 10 individual plastic bags when picking your produce if you can just bring your own reusable produce bag?
+Why fish for 10 individual plastic bags when picking your produce if you could just bring your own reusable produce bag?
 You’re not just making it easier for the environment, but for yourself too!
 Reusable produce bags exist in a variety of materials such as cotton and linen and are breathable, lightweight, and sustainable, duh!
 Cotton is also said keep your fruits and veggies fresher for longer.

 Alternatives for Plastic Beverage Containers